3 easy steps to fix your taxes

-For various reasons, some people opt for the “quiet voluntary disclosure” route.
-Though it may appear so at first glance, in many cases this isn’t the wisest option because officials tend to treat these types of respondents more harshly should issues arise.
+For various reasons, some people opt for the “quiet voluntary disclosure” route: amending old tax returns without using an official IRS program.
+Though it may appear like your best choice at first glance, in many cases, quiet disclosure isn’t the wisest option.
+Officials tend to treat these types of respondents more harshly should issues arise.

-Every citizen can file their taxes and FBAR disclosures without help, but consider: Would an experienced attorney, who knows all the minutia of how the process works, serve your interests much better and possibly save you money in the long run?
-And remember, failing to file -- or even filing erroneously -- can land you in criminal trouble.
+Every citizen can file their taxes and FBAR disclosures without help, but consider: Would an experienced attorney, who knows all the minutiae of how the process works, serve your interests better and possibly save you money in the long run?
+And remember, failing to file—or even filing erroneously—can land you in criminal trouble.

 Yes, it can.
-In fact, the agency also can track you down nearly anywhere in the world by using John Doe subpoenas and strategic resources.
+Banks in many countries will ask point-blank if you’re a US citizen, and if you say yes, they will report your information to the IRS.
+The agency can also track you down nearly anywhere in the world by using John Doe subpoenas and strategic resources.

 The consequences of not filing an annual FBAR disclosure can be seismic and costly.
+Learn more about FBAR penalties here.
 To ensure the best possible outcome, consider working with an experienced FBAR lawyer.